 Once the project is configured and the SDK is integrated, provide users can subscribe to your push notifications and emails — otherwise, you won't be able to communicate to them.

-To let users opt-in for push notifications, use the topic-based or customSubscription Prompt — a handy tool to manage subscriptions and encourage users to subscribe.
-The topic-based Subscription prompt lets you create different segments for users with different content preferences and send perfectly relevant messages based on what users prefer to receive from you.
+To let users opt-in for push notifications, use the default or customSubscription Prompt — a handy tool to manage subscriptions and encourage users to subscribe.
 Custom Subscription Prompt gives you a way to create a unique solution for your own cases and build a subscription prompt fitting your app most.

 To migrate the existing mobile user base to a newly created or any other app, please apply to our Customer Support team, as described in the article.

-To provide your website visitors can opt-in for push notifications, implement the custom, default, or topic-basedSubscription Prompt on your site.
+To provide your website visitors can opt-in for push notifications, implement the custom or defaultSubscription Prompt on your site.
 The prompt triggers the native subscription request pop-up in the user's browser, which, in turn, enables or blocks web push notifications for your site.

 Web users cannot be imported due to technical limitations of web platform — push providers use different payload formats as well as platform configuration, which makes import basically useless, as the user base would be either invalidated or would be receiving blank/wrong content.